 We arrived in Pago Pago Harbor early in the morning.
 The sun was just coming up over the mountains.
 Once we entered the harbor it was as flat as glass and absolutely beautiful.
 The first thing you notice after the view is the smell.
-The Sunkist Tuna factor is right on the water and every so often it lets steam out which smells like rotten fish.
+The Sunkist Tuna factory is right on the water and every so often it lets steam out which smells like rotten fish.
 Okay, not the best part of American Samoa but we could live with it.
 After a few days you actually don’t notice is much.

 Knowing what we knew about the possibility of trash in the anchorage we were very cautious to make certain our anchor was well secured.
 On what we weren’t certain but it appeared to be holding steady.
 After our traditional anchor down beer we decided it was time to head to shore.
 This is almost embarrassing but our first stop was the McDonalds on the waterfront.
 We both had a sausage McMuffin and have to say it was actually delightful or maybe we were just starving from our passage.

 Only one of the packages we were waiting for was there and it wasn’t our water maker parts.
 Since the mail plane only comes in once a week we knew we were going to be here for several more days at least.
 As it turned out there was a hurricane in Hawaii the following week so we ended up in American Samoa for 17 days.